How to use the AND function

 and returns 480.

-6. AND function with text
+6. Working with text

 The formula in cell E3 checks if cell B3 is equal to a given text condition and cell C3 is equal to another given text condition, both conditions must be met to returns "Match!".